Jhut89/Mailchimp-API-3.0-PHP/README.md

 From there the user will input their username and password to approve your application and will be redirected to the `redirect_uri` you set along with a `code`.

 With that `code` you can now request an access token from mailchimp.
-You will need to call the `MAilchimp::oauthExchange()` method statically like this:
+You will need to call the `Mailchimp::oauthExchange()` method statically like this:

 ```php
 $code = 'abc123abc123abc123abc123';